 Course Design and Duration

-The course is designed for a period of two months through distance learning using computer based online program.
+The course is designed for a period of two months through E-learning using computer based online program.

 Though the course does not require a formal training in social sciences and health a prior understanding of basic social science concepts such as social norms, values, social inequality, power, ideology etc., as well as knowledge on health issues of women will be of help to participants who enroll in this course.
 The course may be opened to participants having any graduate degree preferably in any social sciences, social work, medical, para-medical, or humanities disciplines.